-Our mission is to advance the understanding and sustainable use of ecosystems in the northern Gulf of Alaska.
+Our mission is to advance community resilience and the understanding and sustainable use of ecosystems.

 We are unbiased in our approach, and we approach all projects with the attitude that they can lead to positive impacts, sustainable use of resources, and a resilient region.

 1986A group of Cordova fishermen, scientists and resource managers begin sharing bad coffee and explorin...

 1988Local leaders commit to develop a community-based organization as a repository for knowledge gained ...

 1989Exxon Valdez runs aground on Bligh Reef, spilling more than 11 million gallons of crude into Prince ...

 Earth Day 1989Legal papers for the creation of the Prince William Sound Science Center are filed.
 The City of Cord...

 1990Our nonprofit subsidiary, the Oil Spill Recovery Institute (OSRI) is created via provisions in the O...

 1993Sixty commercial fishing boats blockade the Valdez narrows, stopping oil tanker traffic and demand m...

 1995-2005Research programs expand as this place is recognized as a global environmental stronghold critical t...